edgan/att-fiber-gateway-outage-detection/README.md

 ## Documentation
 [Here](docs/) is the documentation.

-You can test the behavior and output by setting the gateway flag to the ipv4 of the DNS record used.

 ## Story
 I have been experiencing intermittent outages with my AT&T Fiber.
 After having AT&T upgrade my gateway to firmware version `6.30.5` it has been more stable.